NanED launched in 2021: We welcome Laura Gemmrich-Hernandéz and Marco Santucci in the group

 Ute Kolb receives IUCr Gjønnes Medal in Electron Crystallography in 2020

 The IUCr Gjønnes Medal in Electron Crystallography has been awarded to Sven Hovmöller and Ute Kolb for their pioneering work in the field of electron crystallography, particularly for developing 3D electron diffraction techniques.
 This highly recognized price has been awarded since 2008 every third year to high impact contributions in the field of electron microscopy (2008 J. Gjønnes, 2011 A. Howie & M. J. Whelan, 2014 J. Steeds & M. Tanaka, 2017 R. Henderson & N. Unwin).
-Sven Hovmöller and Ute Kolb will receive their award during the 25th IUCr Congress in Prague, Czech Republic, in August 2021, where they will share the presentation of a Keynote Lecture. (image taken from IUCR site)
+Sven Hovmöller and Ute Kolb will receive their award during the 25th IUCr Congress in Prague, Czech Republic, in August 2021, where they will share the presentation of a Keynote Lecture. (image: IUCR)

 A hydrated crystalline calcium carbonate phase: Calcium carbonate hemihydrate